igorjakovljevic-ftn/igorjakovljevic-ftn/README.md

 -->

 I'm Igor, a 4th year Data Science student at the Faculty of Technical Sciences.
 Here you can see all of the projects I have worked on and am currently working on!
 Looking to get hired.

+📞 You can reach me on Linkedin [Hyperlink Text] (https://www.linkedin.com/in/igorjakovljevicftn/)